OriyaDesu/kaspresso-marathon-allure-poc/README.md

 ---

-## Why this project?
+## 💡 Motivation

-Marathon and Kaspresso generate different Allure results.
+Kaspresso and Marathon generate different Allure results.
+Kaspresso provides rich step-based reporting and screenshots, while Marathon generates execution metadata, videos, and logcat.

-This project demonstrates how to combine them into a single report while preserving:
+This project demonstrates one approach to combining both outputs into a single Allure report while preserving the strengths of each tool.

-- Kaspresso steps
-- screenshots
-- Marathon videos
-- logcat
-- execution metadata